almario-janallen/SeleniumPractice/README.md

 - Created classes and objects
 - Implemented methods, constructors, and basic interactions with object properties

+### ✅ Day 5: Inheritance and Polymorphism
+- Created a base Vehicle class and extended it with a Car subclass
+- Used super to call the superclass constructor and override methods
+- Demonstrated runtime polymorphism using a Vehicle array containing different object types
+- Practiced method overriding and object-oriented design principles

 ## How to Run

 1. Clone this repo